-Families for Justice is a network of people working to dismantle white supremacy through multi-generational community organizing and direct action.
+Families for Justice is a network of people based in Madison, Wisconsin (Dejope, Ho Chunk land) who are working to dismantle white supremacy through multi-generational community organizing and direct action.

 We define “family” broadly – our community is open to everyone.